Mike-B-123/startup/README.md

  - **Application text content** - Consistent fonts, and text coloring that contrasts background.
  - **Application images** - Used thumbnail styling for clickable images and used rounded borders for non-clickable images.
  - **Application elements** - Used good contrast and whitespace
+ -

+ ## React Deliverable:

+For this deliverable I used JavaScript and React so that the application completely works for a single user.
+I also added placeholders for future technology.

+ - **Router** - Each page is routed to on the app.jsx file.
+It will start on the login page and route you to every other page.
+ - **Hooks** - I use hooks to generate new descriptions and quotes on the country page.
+The quote generation is mocking the funcitionality of API generated quotes that will be implemented later.
+ - **Navigation elements** - I use naviagtion elements to create a Navlink that routes the user to the desired page.
+ - **Components** - The following was implmented with components!
+     - **Login** - I used components to display the udername after login and one each page header after login.
+     - **Third Party Calls** - I used components to generate quotes that mock the third party service call I will implement later!
+ - **Vite Bundled** - This delveriable is bundled with Vite!